wildflamma/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 - Python implementations for simulations and visualizations.
 - Discussions on real-world applications and model limitations.

-These analyses provide insights into classical mechanics while connecting them to modern engineering
+These analyses provide insights into classical mechanics while connecting them to modern engineering.